wonder041/MAPS/README.md

 ## Acknowledgments

-* Special thanks to Florian who helped in improving MAPS
+* Special thanks to Florian who helped a lot in improving MAPS